theuggla/lysande-jekyll-theme/README.md

 # JS Boilerplate

 This is a boilerplate to be used for JS-assignments in the course.
+The virtual machine (Ubuntu 32bit) will have the following default installed:
+* node.js
+* npm
+* git

+Upon `npm install` the packages will be installed:
+* bower
+* browserify
+* gulp
+* sass
+* jshint
+* ...

 ## Install
 Make sure you have the following installed on your system: